radhihalila/semester_projecr/README.md

 3. **Prepare Reference Images**:
    - Capture screenshots of QCAT buttons and save them as `.png` files in your project directory (e.g., `open_button.png`, `save_button.png`).

-4. **Install QCAT**:
+4. **Run QCAT**:
-   - Ensure QCAT is installed on your machine.
-Default path: `/opt/qcom/QCAT7/bin/QCAT`.
+   - We can run it manually using this command: sudo /opt/qcom/QCAT7/bin/QCAT
+   - We need XLaunch running in the background.

 ---